Understanding Snowflake Data Transfer Billing¶

 - External Functions

-Network traffic sent from your Snowflake account to a remote service hosted on AWS is billed at the cross-cloud platform rate regardless of the cloud platform that hosts your Snowflake account or the region in which your account is located.
+Data transfers sent from your Snowflake account are billed at the cross-cloud platform rate regardless of the cloud platform that hosts your Snowflake account or the region in which your account is located.

 Data Transfer History¶